federueda/ASW/README.md

 ## UML

 In this section, I will show some UML diagrams used for explaining to other people the sowftare elements for this excercise and also some sofwtare's behaviors.
-It is an excellent set of notation elements that describes from the business perspective how the software behaves, and drilling down to the classes & methods used in the code.
+It is an excellent set of notation elements that help us to model business processes and linking them to our software.

-In this excercise, I used Visual Paradigm Community Edition v16.1 as the tool for creating these diagrams.
+In this excercise, I used [Visual Paradigm](https://www.visual-paradigm.com/) Community Edition v16.1 as the tool for creating these diagrams.

 ###